VLAN network segmentation and security- chapter five [updated 2021]

 In many organizations, privileged access to a switch means full access.
 Regardless of role, each administrator can perform any management task on the device.
 This is never a good idea.
 Instead, configure the switch so that each user has a unique login and password.
 In addition, assign privilege levels based on the user’s role in switch administration.
 No more than one or two administrators should have full access.
 Finally, configure password encryption.

-Once you take these basic steps, it is time to begin looking at secure configuration for VLANs.
+Once you take these basic steps, it is time to begin looking at secure configurations for VLANs.
 Most, if not all, successful attacks against VLANs are the result of poor switch configuration.

 Allow only relevant VLANs to use each trunk.
 If you know there is no reason for a broadcast packet from VLAN 1, for example, to move over a specific trunk, block it.